The Political Season Nobody Survived — Modern Paraphrase | nocap.bible

 "Give me back my wife Michal.
 I paid the bride price for her — a hundred Philistine foreskins.
 She's mine."

-Ish-bosheth — who at this point had zero leverage — sent for Michal and took her from her current husband, Paltiel.
+Ish-bosheth — who at this point had zero leverage — sent for and took her from her current husband, Paltiel.
 And here's the part that hits different: Paltiel followed her, weeping the entire way, all the way to Bahurim.
 Abner finally turned around and told him to go home.
 And he went.

 That's a gut-punch detail the text doesn't let you skip over.
 Real people got caught in the middle of this political chess match. 💔